jezer0x/blog/_posts/2023-02-20-bw-dev-learnings.md

 1. The main contract was deploying child contracts, and I couldn't pack the child contract's bytecode into the main contract's without hitting limits.
 2. We wanted to be able to upgrade contracts without having to redeploy the whole system. (at least until we were out of Beta)

 Proxies are _confusing_ since there are different kinds that evolved over the years, with different use cases and tradeoffs and future consequences.
 OpenZeppelin has a [well written guide](https://docs.openzeppelin.com/contracts/4.x/api/proxy) but I'll be lying if I say I remember much.
-The annoying thing is that you have to be aware of the proxy pattern you're using (we were using Upgradable Beacon iirc), think through the workflows and then _change your contracts_ to fit the pattern.
-It's taking you away from the business logic you're trying to solve.
+The annoying thing is that you have to be aware of the proxy pattern you're using (we were using Upgradable Beacon), think through the workflows and then _change your contracts_ to fit the pattern.
+Proxies separate the contract logic and data store; And this can have serious security implications if not handled carefully.
+It takes you away from the business logic you're trying to solve.
 It may be fun to learn, but definitely not fun to test.
 I believe the "Diamond Pattern" is in vogue now, but I didn't get the chance to use that (would over-complicate things for no reason).

 `diagram to show how crazy it got`